I Want To...

 A component of Johns Hopkins Medicine’s five-year Strategic Plan is to actively support a healthy workforce, as outlined in the people priority.
 Last fall, participating entities of the Johns Hopkins Health System, including The Johns Hopkins Hospital, The Johns Hopkins Health System Corporation, Johns Hopkins Medicine International, Johns Hopkins Community Physicians, Johns Hopkins HealthCare, Johns Hopkins Home Care Group, Johns Hopkins Bayview Medical Center, Suburban Hospital, Sibley Memorial Hospital and Johns Hopkins All Children’s Hospital, implemented a voluntary tobacco testing program for employees who elect benefits through the various Johns Hopkins participating entities — EHP, CareFirst and Kaiser.
 This policy is directed toward Johns Hopkins Health System employees, not Johns Hopkins University employees.
 For further clarification about Johns Hopkins University benefits, please visit http://www.benefits.jhu.edu/resources/benefitscontacts.cfm.

-As part of the open enrollment process for health care benefits, a Johns Hopkins Health System employee may voluntarily sign a consent form stating that they do not use tobacco products and agree to be tested for tobacco use.
-The employee will then be asked to breathe into a carbon monoxide (CO) machine which detects levels of carbon monoxide in the lungs.
-Those who take the test and pass will receive a $20 pay credit ($11.03 for Johns Hopkins Hospital represented employees) toward their health insurance premiums for 2018.
-Should an employee test positive on the carbon monoxide test, they will be allowed to take a second test, which is a saliva test.
-The saliva sample will be sent to LabCorp and results will be mailed to the employee within two to three weeks.
+As part of the enrollment process for health care benefits, a Johns Hopkins Health System employee may voluntarily consent that they do not use tobacco products and agree to be tested for tobacco use.
+Those who take the test and pass will receive a $20 pay credit toward their health insurance premiums for 2020.

 More Information by Entity